acornish123/NWEA_Roster_Validation_Error_Tool/README.md

 ## TODO

 Although the tool is working there is much still needing to be accomplished.
-1. Works only with Microsoft Excel.
+1. Currently wWorks only with Microsoft Excel.
+Need to create versions for other popular spreadsheet programs
 2. Add handling for errors generated from optional columns.
 3. Improve User Interface
-4. Simplify setup process
+4. Simplify setup process or provide video guidance.
+Process appears complicated but can be done in less than a minute.

 ## Getting Started
 Download the spreadsheet, open in MS Excel, then follow the instructions.